 Formal Estate Administration

-- Anyone who is entitled to receive property of the decedent by law
+- Anyone named to receive property in the decedent’s will.

-- Any creditor to whom the decedent became obligated prior to death;
+- Any creditor to whom the decedent was indebted before death.

 - Any person of good character residing in the county who applies with the Clerk of Superior Court.

-The personal representative must also determine if it will be necessary to file tax returns for the decedent or estate.
-Oftentimes, the overall timeline for settling the estate can be impacted by the need to file a return, so it is important to determine early whether or not a return will be required.
+Determining the need to file tax returns for the decedent or the estate is another crucial step.
+The overall timeline for settling the estate can be influenced by the requirement to file a return, necessitating early assessment.

-After paying the costs and expenses of administration, funeral expenses, taxes, and valid claims against the estate, the remaining assets are distributed either according to the will, or with the Intestate Succession Act (if there was no will).
+After covering administration costs, funeral expenses, taxes, and valid claims, the remaining assets are distributed according to the will’s terms or as per the North Carolina Intestate Succession Act if no will exists.

 Collection By Affidavit or Administration By Affidavit

-When a spouse is the sole heir or devisee of the decedent, the law provides a summary procedure for collecting and distributing the decedent’s property.
-If the clerk grants summary administration, the surviving spouse assumes all liabilities of the decedent to the extent of the value of the property received.
-Certified copies of the order granting summary administration can be used to transfer property owned by the decedent.
+When the surviving spouse is the sole heir or devisee, a summary procedure exists for collecting and distributing the decedent’s property.
+With the clerk’s approval, the surviving spouse assumes liabilities of the decedent up to the received property’s value.
+Certified copies of the order granting summary administration facilitate the transfer of the decedent’s property.